 Yes, when the band carries the procurement floor and the options carry the differentiator math.
 The US buyer wants the band for procurement, finance, and warranty.
 The buyer wants the options for the line-specific outcome.
 Productisation makes the buy easier.
 It does not collapse the price.
 Most rebuilt firms keep the bespoke margin and add the standard-band margin underneath it.

 Yes.
 Gartner projects 90% of B2B purchases will involve AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-The model reads named configuration band, named option list, named lead time, named warranty, named parts depot, and cited sources.
+The model judges named configuration band, named option list, named lead time, named warranty, named parts depot, and cited sources.
 A custom-only dossier does not pass.
 A productised dossier with cited Bundesbank, VDMA, and BEA data does.